This is the ultimate guide to free things to do in Amsterdam, Holland.

 83. Oosterkerk Free Concerts

 The 17th century Oosterkerk former church building at Kleine Wittenburgerstraat 1 to the east of Amsterdam holds 2-3 classical concerts every month.
 Entrance is free although donations are welcome.
 Check out the agenda here (Dutch).

 The following free events are part of big Amsterdam festivals which run on an annual basis, so you need to be in town at the time.

 The Grachten Festival is a classical music canal festival held in mid-August each year.
-The highlight is the free Prinsengracht Concert (18 Aug 2018) at the pontoon of the Pulitzer Hotel.
+Upcoming: 9-18 Aug 2019.
+The highlight is the free Prinsengracht Concert at the pontoon of the Pulitzer Hotel.

-Amsterdam has 2 free open-air film festivals with free entrance.
-Pluk-de Nacht (Seize the Night) is held in mid-August at Het Stenen Hoofd shows a variety of unreleased international films, animations and documentaries.
-West Beach film festival is held in September at Noordzijde 41, a spectacular waterside location.
+Amsterdam has an open-air film festival with free entrance.
+Pluk-de Nacht (Seize the Night) is held annually in mid-August at Het Stenen Hoofd shows a variety of unreleased international films, animations and documentaries.

 King’s Day is one of the world’s biggest open air street parties.
 Held every year on April 27th to celebrate the King’s birthday, up to 800,000 visitors cram into Amsterdam and go completlely orange-crazy.
 One of the main highlights is the citywide free market where people set up stalls and sell pretty much anything, from vintage to old tat.

 Free things to do in Amsterdam a bit further afield from the centre.
 You may need to get hold of a bike or check Amsterdam public transport ticket options…

 91. VU Botanical Gardens